 Some of the other activities that LLCs are required to perform in order to function as a legal business in the state of Illinois are obtaining a Certificate of Good Standing from the Secretary of State and filing both state and federal taxes.

-If this sounds like a lot of work, it’s because it is a lot of work to meet all of these filing deadlines, filling out mountains of paperwork and paying a bunch of different taxes.
-If you’d like to ease some of the workload you should consider hiring an Illinois PEO service as well as signing up for some online legal services.
+If this sounds like a lot of work, it’s because it is a lot of work to meet these filing deadlines, filling out mountains of paperwork and paying a bunch of different taxes.
+If you’d like to ease some of the workload, consider hiring an Illinois PEO service as well as signing up for some online legal services.

 Illinois LLC Fee Summary

 No matter whether you choose to form your Illinois LLC on your own or if you choose to use an LLC formation service, you’ll have to pay some filing fees.
-How much does it cost to start an LLC in Illinois?
+What are the costs of starting an LLC in Illinois?
 Here’s a look at some of the most common filing fee costs you’ll likely encounter when forming an LLC in Illinois.

 Articles of Organization filing fee: $150